ShathaAjjaj/Naive-Bayes/README.md

 Naive Bayes uses Bayes' Theorem with strong independence assumptions between features.
 It's fast and ideal for text classification.

+It is a classification algorithm based on probability.

+🎯 Goal of Naive Bayes?

+We use this to predict the class (like "Spam" or "Not Spam") based on some input features (like words in an email).

+Common Use Cases:

+Spam filters

+Sentiment analysis

+Document classification

+Medical diagnosis (e.g., predicting disease based on symptoms)

 ## ✅ Benefits

 Extremely fast and efficient